Safety tips when on campus

 - If you are staying back late at campus, ensure that you inform your family or friends of where you are and when you can be expected home.

-- Never be afraid to call Deakin Security to escort you to your car.
-Store the Deakin appropriate contact number listed on this page in your mobile phone.
+- Never be afraid to call Deakin security to escort you to your car – call 1800 062 579.

-The library is virtually open public space but provides opportunities for thieves to steal your belongings while you are away from your desk.
+The library is an open public space that provides opportunities for thieves to steal your belongings while you are away from your desk.
+We recommend the following:

 - If you are leaving your desk, do not leave your bag unattended.
 Leave your belongings with a friend.